-The information contained herein was obtained from sources believed reliable; however, Waterman Steele Real Estate Advisors ("Licensee") makes no guarantees, warranties or representations as to the completeness or accuracy thereof.
-The presentation of this property is subject to errors, omissions, change of price or conditions, prior sale or lease or withdrawal without notice.
-Texas law requires licensee to disclose that it is representing the Seller/Landlord in the marketing of this property.
-FLYER LAST EDITED 3/27/18.
+The information contained herein was obtained from sources deemed reliable; however, no guarantees, warranties or representations as to the completeness or accuracy thereof.
+The presentation of this real estate information is subject to errors; omissions; change of price; prior sale or lease; or withdrawal without notice.